 Lipomas are the most common form of soft-tissue tumor.

 They consist of fat cells.
 Most of them are very small, painless, soft to the touch, and generally movable.
 They are more common among people aged over 40 years.
 Experts disagree on whether lipomas can change and become cancerous.

 This type of tumor requires close monitoring

 Examples of premalignant growths include:

-Actinic keratoses are seen as potentially premalignant because a number of them progress to squamous cell carcinoma.
+Actinic keratoses are seen as potentially premalignant, because around 20 percent of them progress to squamous cell carcinoma.
 Doctors usually recommend treating them because of this.
-There is a 20% risk that untreated lesions eventually become cancerous.
-Continuous sun exposure increases the risk of malignancy.
+Continuous exposure to the sun increases the risk of malignancy.

-If smokers quit, the condition usually clears up.
+The condition usually clears up when people quit smoking.
 Quitting both alcohol and tobacco together has better results.
-The patches can be removed using laser, a scalpel or a cold probe that freezes the cancer cells (cryoprobe).
+The patches can be removed using a laser, a scalpel, or a cold probe that freezes the cancer cells.

 Malignant tumors divide and spread rapidly, colonizing new areas.

 Malignant tumors are cancerous tumors that can potentially result in death.